-Therefore, the CGC deals with the manner in which the Board of Directors and Senior Management of BNA conduct their activities and businesses, which impacts on the way of:
+Therefore, the CGC deals with the manner in which the Board of Directors and Top Management of BNA conduct their activities and businesses, which impacts on the way of:

 Establishing the policies in order to comply with the purposes of the Institution.

-7 Ensuring that the Institution's businesses meet the required security and solvency levels and that they are in compliance with laws and other regulations in force.
-Defining the risks to be assumed by the Institution. ¥ Protecting the interests of depositors.
+Ensuring that the Institution's businesses meet the required security and solvency levels and that they follow laws and other regulations in force.

+Defining the risks to be assumed by the Institution.

+Protecting the interests of depositors.Proteger los intereses de los depositantes.

 Assuming their responsibilities towards stakeholders.

 Performing daily transactions.